brimdata/zq/docs/tutorials/zq.md

 ---
-sidebar_position: 1
+weight: 1
+title: super
-sidebar_label: super
+heading: super Tutorial
 ---

-# super Tutorial

 This tour provides new users of `super` an overview of the tool and the [SuperPipe language](../language/README.md)